Transformer-Based ASL Fingerspelling to Text

 |---|---|---|

-| Input | F = 144 features per frame | Pose 11 to 16, both hands 0 to 20 |
+| Input | F = 144 per frame | Pose 11–16, both hands 0–20 |

-| Encoder | Self attention | Sinusoidal positional signals |
+| Encoder | Self-attention | Sinusoidal positional signals |

-| Decoder | Masked self attention plus cross attention | Greedy decode |
+| Decoder | Masked self-attn + cross-attn | Greedy decode |

-| Width | ≈ 256 to 512 | With dropout, residual, layer norm |
+| Width | ≈ 256–512 | Dropout, residual, layer norm |

-| Output | Letters A to Z plus EOS | Softmax over characters |
+| Output | Letters A–Z + EOS | Softmax over characters |

-6. Training setup
+Training setup

-- Loss: sequence cross entropy with teacher forcing.
+- Loss: sequence cross-entropy with teacher forcing.

 - Optimization: Adam with warmup then decay.